KeepRite Performance 92 N92ESN Review

 - Soft-mount rubber gaskets for quiet operation

-The Performance 92 is only backed by KeepRite’s base warranty, which includes a 20-year heat exchanger warranty and a 10-year parts warranty.
+The Performance 92 is only backed by KeepRite’s base warranty, which includes a 20-year heat exchanger limited warranty and a 10-year parts warranty.

 Comparable Models by KeepRite